 Some of my accounts that are paid in full show "closed" instead of "paid in full."
 Does this hurt my credit rating?
 If my account is paid in full but did have delinquent payments throughout the term of the loan, can it be deleted seven years from the original delinquency date?

-"Closed" and "paid in full" mean essentially the same thing, but the terms usually apply to different kinds of credit agreements.
+"Closed" and "paid in full" mean essentially the same thing, but the terms usually apply to different kinds of credit accounts.

 Revolving accounts, like credit cards, are referred to as "closed" when the account can no longer be used to make charges.
 Typically, you notify the lender to close the account when it has a zero balance and you no longer want the credit card.

 "Paid," or "paid in full," is the term applied to installment accounts, like car loans, after the last payment is made and you have completed repayment of the loan as agreed.
 Since you can't use the account for anything else, once a loan is paid in full, it is essentially closed.

 In both cases, the terms indicate a "final status," meaning the account is no longer active and cannot be used again.